jquery/learn.jquery.com/page/plugins/advanced-plugin-concepts.md

 Developers who use your plugin shouldn't have to learn a new language or terminology just to get the job done.

-Bob thought he was offering maximum customization with his *delay* option (look above).
+Bob thought he was offering maximum customization with his *delay* option (look below).
 He made it so that with his plugin you can specify four different delays, "quite short," "very short," "quite long," or "very long":

 ```
 var delayDuration = 0;